gunnarahlberg/elm-faq/index.md

 Wrap any value with `Debug.log “some message”` and that message and the value will be written to the javascript console every time the value is evaluated.
 For example:

     case Debug.log "action" action of

+If you want to just log a message and value without using that value, try this in a `let` clause:

+    _ = Debug.log "my message" someValue

 ### How do I generate an Action as an Effect?